chanyoonzhu/leetcode-python/index.md

 - problems:
     - all shortest paths: 301
     - 1D (array): 1654-Minimum Jumps to Reach Home; 279-Perfect Squares
-    - 2D shortest paths: 505-The Maze II;542-01 Matrix; 317-Shortest Distance from All Buildings(hard); 1091-Shortest Path in Binary Matrix; 1284-Minimum Number of Flips to Convert Binary Matrix to Zero Matrix (hard); 1293-Shortest Path in a Grid with Obstacles Elimination (hard)
+    - 2D shortest paths: 505-The Maze II;542-01 Matrix; 317-Shortest Distance from All Buildings(hard); 909-Snakes and Ladders(1d conversion); 1091-Shortest Path in Binary Matrix; 1284-Minimum Number of Flips to Convert Binary Matrix to Zero Matrix (hard); 1293-Shortest Path in a Grid with Obstacles Elimination (hard)
     - String: 752-Open the Lock
     - Dijkstra's Algorithm:
         - key words: minimal cost of paths (unlike regular shortest path where cost is always 1, each connection can have various cost)